berlinplan/berlinplan.github.io/readme.md

 #### Which criteria are crucial for establishing a stable family?

-+Red flags for stable relationships:
+Red flags for stable relationships:
 <sub> *if someone* </sub>
 - <sub> Has a history of multiple partners prior to marriage or was sexually active in their teenage years. </sub>
 - <sub> Consumes alcohol, drugs, or tobacco. </sub>